deepns/codegym/cpp/notes.md

 - logging framework
 - date and time manipulations

+## Day 9

+- Hands on with explicit constructors, typeid and const_cast operators.
+- found out the diff between using stdio and cstdio headers

 ## Day 8

 - Some more hands on with constructor initialization and default constructors